Our products

 Ingredients: toasted English muffin, smoked salmon, poached egg, hollandaise sauce (egg yolk, clarified butter, lemon juice), chives, black pepper.

 Assembly: Toast the English muffin and place the salmon slices on each half.
-Top with a well-drained poached egg and cover with hollandaise sauce.
+Crown with a well-drained poached egg and cover with hollandaise sauce.
 Sprinkle chopped chives and black pepper.
-It's essentially Eggs Royale -- the smoked salmon variant of the famous Eggs Benedict -- and represents the perfect brunch to impress without overcomplicating things.
+This is essentially Eggs Royale -- the smoked salmon variation of the famous Eggs Benedict -- and represents the perfect brunch to impress without much hassle.
 The moment the egg is cut and the yolk spills over the salmon and hollandaise is pure culinary magic.
 Preparation: 15 minutes.

 Rustic toast: caramelized onion and walnuts